 03 of 09

-Conjunctivitis is inflammation of the very thin clear membrane that lines the eyelids and the whites of the eyes.
+Conjunctivitis is inflammation of the thin clear membrane that lines the eyelids and the whites of the eyes.

 Conjunctivitis is commonly called pinkeye.